-When patients are facing uncertainty and increased expenses in their everyday lives owing to uncertain economic conditions and political issues like Brexit, it becomes increasingly difficult for the private healthcare system to attract patients who would normally make do with public sector services.
+When patients face rising costs and increasing pressure on their budgets, it becomes increasingly difficult for the private healthcare system to attract patients who would normally make do with public sector services.
 We have put together a number of simple steps to help you increase revenue from private services offered by your medical practice.
 Let's start by taking a look at how to analyse some financial data with practice management software.

 Analyzing Business Activity with Practice Management Software